feathersjs/docs/guides/chat/client/readme.md

 We will then look at chat clients written using several different frameworks.
 These clients were written for a
-[slightly different Feathers server](https://docs.feathersjs.com/getting-started/readme.html), but they clearly indicate have to integrate Feathers with different frameworks.
+[slightly different Feathers server](https://docs.feathersjs.com/getting-started/readme.html), but they clearly indicate how to integrate Feathers with different frameworks.

-Finally we will move beyound local email, password authentication by converting our jQuery client to use oAuth.
+Finally we will move beyound local email, password authentication by converting our jQuery client to use OAuth.

 > **Feathers authentication.** Feathers has very powerful authentication capabilities which we cover in later chapters.